Pontremoli: Cuisine

 Local foods unique to Pontremoli include "amor" (a type of small cake, consisting of a creamy filling between wafers), "spongata" (a Christmas cake containing chocolate, honey and hazelnuts, among other ingredients), "torta d'erbe" a pie filled with a mixture which may include bietole (Swiss chard), eggs, ricotta cheese, potato, rice and parmigiano cheese wrapped in a very thin pastry; and testaroli, a flat baked pasta, often served with pesto.
 (Note: "Yet in Pontremoli there is not a single restaurant that does not offer testaroli, morning and evening, daily brought fresh from the villages surrounding the town, at midday and the evening as well.")
 Many have suggested that testaroli was actually the first type of pasta.
 According to an article published by The Wall Street Journal, testaroli is "the earliest recorded pasta."

 Infrastructure and transport

 To reach Pontremoli by car, one can exit at the toll booth of the same name on the A15 motorway Parma-La Spezia or take the Cisa State Road 62.
 Public road transport is available via the CAT company, which connects Pontremoli to other cities and towns in the Lunigiana area, Massa, Carrara, and La Spezia.

 Pontremoli has a railway station with regular services to Pisa, La Spezia and Parma.
 Pontremoli railway station is located along the Parma-La Spezia line.

 Notable people

-In 1802, Alessandro Malaspina took up residence within this area.
+In 1802, explorer Alessandro Malaspina took up residence within this area.
 Mathematician and poet Luigi Poletti, was born in Pontremoli; there is now a road within the city named in his honour.
-The goalkeeper for Italy in the 1970 FIFA World Cup, Enrico Albertosi, is a notable sportsman to come from the area.
+Football player Enrico Albertosi was born in the town.
 Currently, Italian singer Zucchero owns a house in the commune.